Mechanisms for belief elicitation without ground truth: Introduction

+This study finds that implementing these mechanisms in science, policy or business cannot be recommended \textit{yet}, because the empirical evidence regarding the the mechanisms' effectiveness is sparse and weak.
+The primary cause of this is mechanism complexity.
+If respondents do not understand how their reports translate to their rewards, the incentives are ineffective.
+Most mechanisms are considered \say{extraordinarily difficult to fathom} \parencite{charness_experimental_2021} and cannot be easily conveyed to respondents.
+Consequently, mechanism complexity inhibits both research and application.

-By discussing gaps and shortcomings in the current research landscape, concrete directions for future research become apparent.
-As mechanism complexity impedes empirical analysis, the first main future research directions is the creation and assessment of "more easy-to-understand" mechanisms that can actually be conveyed study participants.
-The second major research direction is the large-scale empirical validation of these mechanisms, to provide convincing evidence on whether and why mechanism do (not) work to improve the accuracy of unverifiable reports in science, policy and business.
+In discussing the current research, this article also suggests many directions for future research.
+As mechanism complexity impedes empirical analysis, a major future research direction should be the creation and assessment of easier-to-comprehend mechanisms.
+Another major research direction is the large-scale empirical validation of these mechanisms to provide convincing evidence on whether, and why, mechanism do or do not improve the accuracy of reports.

-The rest of this article is organized as follows: Section \ref{sec:Principal-Agent problem} explains what the problem is.
+The rest of this article is organized as follows: Section \ref{sec:Principal-Agent problem} defines the problem.
 Section \ref{sec: Mechanisms} reviews some of the most widely discussed mechanisms and existing empirical evidence of their effectiveness.
-Section \ref{sec: Applied research} gives a brief overview over some research projects in which mechanisms were used to create incentives for truth-telling.
-Section \ref{sec: forecast_combination} reviews works that test the mechanisms aptitude for forecast combination, a related problem.
+The tables \ref{tab:Truth_serums}, \ref{tab:Market_based} and \ref{tab:Output_Agreement} list all reviewed mechanisms and can be found in the appendix.
+Section \ref{sec: Applied research} gives a brief overview of some research projects in which mechanisms were used to create incentives for truth-telling.
+Section \ref{sec: forecast_combination} reviews articles that use these mechanisms for forecast combination, a related problem.
 Section \ref{sec: Discussion} critically discusses the existing research and proposes concrete future research directions.
 Section \ref{sec: Conclusion} concludes.